couchbase/kv_engine/docs/rbac.md

 array of privileges allowed in that bucket.
 In addition to that the user have access to the `BucketManagement` privilege.
 The user is a locally defined user.

-It is possible to specify "*" for the bucket name indicating all buckets.
-The system will first search for an exact match for a bucket and only use the wildcard entry if there isn't an exact match.

 ## Privilege debug